 The main attraction in Split is the historical UNESCO World Heritage Site called the Diocletian’s Palace.
-If you are walking around the centre of Split then you are walking in the heart of the 1700 year old palace.
+If you are walking around the center of Split then you are walking in the heart of the 1700-year-old palace.
 If you love history then the Diocletian’s Palace Tour is a definite must.
-Without this tour I wouldn’t have known anything about this incredible historical treasure.
+Without this tour, I wouldn’t have known anything about this incredible historical treasure.

 There are numerous sights to visit while inside the Diocletian’s Palace which should not be missed: